Guide to Electric & Hybrid Cars

 Almost every vehicle on the road requires MOT testing and electric vehicles are the same.
 Any over three years old require an annual inspection to ensure they’re road worthy.

-Electric vehicles, however, will not go through emissions testing for obvious reasons.
+Electric vehicles, however will not to go through emissions testing for obvious reasons.
 The average cost of MOT test fee is about £55

 Why should I go for an electric, hybrid car?